ksemel/network-plugin-auditor/readme.txt

 = 1.0.1 =

 Bug fix: Check column_name before adding the output (Thanks to gabriel-reguly for the catch!)

 = 1.0 =

-Initial release

-== Upgrade Notice ==

-= 1.3.2 =

-- Reduced transient name length to under 45 characters

-= 1.3.1 =

-- Fixed a bug where the primary blog would show all available themes as active even if they were not.
-- Fix over-long transient names in db fields

-= 1.3 =

-- Fixed Wordpress 3.5 compatibility issues

-= 1.2 =

-- Fixed an issue where the database prefixes were not determined correctly (Thank you montykaplan for your debugging log info!)
-- Added messaging for the case where the database prefix is blank (which isn't supported in multisite as of 3.3)

-= 1.0 =